seungkilee-cs/Equilibrium-Compression-Model/README.md

-# Equilibrium Compression in Interactive Competitive Systems
+# Co-evolutionary Equilibrium Compression in Competitive Systems
 Quantitative Approach to Game Balancing using Nash Equilibirum concentration and Variance compression to ensure strategic entropy and fix soft dominance problem

 ## Quantifying Game Balance